ETS-Android3/hpl_jumphigh/README.md

+## Contributors:
+Vivian Zhu
+Professor David Hawkins

 ## Credits
 The HPL Jump app is an internal project based off of our [ZAccelerometer](*find github link*).

-Special thanks to Professor Hawkins for guiding me through this project!
+Special thanks to Professor David Hawkins for guiding me through this project!